-5.18 The Infrastructure led strategy is reflective of the Council's concerns about the impact that development has had on local infrastructure.
+- 5.18 Engagement with infrastructure bodies has been on-going through the process of plan development to arrive at the stage of selecting preferred site options.
+The principle purpose of such engagement is to identify where infrastructure restrictions may cause a potential site to be undeliverable and also to identify what mitigation measures may be necessary to enable a site to be delivered.
+Further engagement will be on-going as the plan proceeds towards submission to ensure that the council submits a sound and deliverable plan for examination . - 5.19 The Infrastructure led strategy is reflective of the Council's concerns about the impact that development has had on local infrastructure.
 Member engagement has revealed concerns around the following infrastructure types in particular and which have been the focus of discussions with providers to date: